Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 ## 🎯 Technical Zone Modifier

-A Project Diva F 2nd-style challenge modifier where charters define score-gated segments.
+A Project Diva F-style challenge modifier where charters define score-gated segments.

 ### How It Works